 - Parents are the number one influencer of teens driving attitudes and behaviors.

 - 50% of teens killed in car crashes were being driven by another teen.

 - The risk of crash doubles with one passengers under 21 years of age.

 - The risk of crash quadruples with three or more passengers under 21 years of age.

 If you are making an art entry:

-Requirements include that your art entry must be a poster, an infographic, a brochure, or 5 memes.
+Requirements include that your art entry must be a poster, an infographic, or a brochure.

 - If you are creating a poster or an infographic, you will be submitting 1 file.